 If you want to catch a home game while staying at one of the hotels near Anaheim Stadium, check their schedule.
 There are games on weeknights as well as weekends.

 Part of the fun of a ball game is the food.
 Visitors love the nachos, served in a plastic ball hat.
 Don't miss the foot-long "Angels Dog" hotdog.
 Sandwiches are served, and there is a vegan menu available.
-You won't go thirsty as a wide variety of drinks are available, from water, juice, and soda to alcoholic beverages.
+You won't go thirsty as many drinks are available, from water, juice, and soda to alcoholic beverages.